 Who would have thought that one speeding ticket could have such a large impact on the tech community?
 A judge in California recently dismissed a ticket that was handed out to a driver wearing Google Glass.
 While the ruling is mostly limited to this particular case (and there is still much to be debated on the legality of utilizing Google Glass while driving) such a decision could potentially open the door for a number of integrated applications on this and similar platforms.
-We will touch on a few of them and highlight some differing opinions on whether this new technology is a distraction or step forward for driver safety.
+We will touch on a few of them and highlight some differing opinions on whether this new technology is a distraction or step forward for fleet driver safety.

 An Optimistic Outlook

 According to a story from DigitalTrends.com, Google Glass could be “the most beneficial gadget to ever enter the vehicle.”
 While it could certainly be argued that increased connectivity for a vehicle operator might lead to increased distraction (ie checking email, internet browsing), the flipside is that some applications could be likened to a more intelligent heads-up display (HUD).

 Navigation, weather conditions and car functionality could all be fed to the driver without their eyes ever leaving the road.
 When you compare this to turning knobs, pressing buttons and turning your focus to a smartphone, it is definitely seen as an improvement.
 What will still be debated, however, is whether “eyes on the road” directly correlates to increased concentration.
 Studies have previously shown that, even with a hands-free device and focus straight ahead, talking on the phone is still a dangerous distraction.